Group financial performance

 portfolio

-(1) Profit before tax and net profit for FY 2023 include an IAS 29 hyperinflation adjustments loss of USD 5.4 million, and profit before tax and net profit for H1 2023 excludes hyperinflation adjustments, as hyperinflation accounting was applied for the first time in the 2023 consolidated financial statements.
+(1) Profit before tax and net profit for H1 2024 include an IAS 29 hyperinflation adjustments loss of USD 3.5 million, and profit before tax and net profit for H1 2023 excludes hyperinflation adjustments, as hyperinflation accounting was applied for the first time in the FY 2023 consolidated financial statements.
+YTD percentage change is based on annualising H1 2024 profit before tax and net profit.

 (2) TTM refers to the previous 12 months.